matthiaskoenig/dfba/DFBA models in SBML.md

 <!------------------------------------------------------------------->
 # A) Encoding DFBA models in SBML
 This section describes how DFBA models can be encoded in SBML.
+Two main links are hereby required between the FBA model and the kinetic models:
+* Update of flux bounds in the FBA model from the kinetic model.
+* Update of reaction fluxes in the kinetic model from the FBA solution.

 ## DFBA model
 * The DFBA SBML model **MUST** be a single `comp` model.